julian-molina/Documentation/docs/pages/suite/suite-what-is-next.md

 permalink: suite-what-is-next.html
 ---

-The Superalgos Platform is a comprehensive data processing and trading automation system that enables users to control every aspect of the *intelligence* required to be successful at trading.
+Superalgos is a comprehensive data processing and trading automation system that enables users to control every aspect of the *intelligence* required to be successful at trading.

 We don't think of intelligence as the outcome of a good trading strategy.
 Instead, intelligence is the effective use of every resource available, including but not limited to: